bsadd-jpan/youtube-channel-blocker/README.md

 ## Planned Features (Not Implemented, and No Promises)
 - Add a toggle to show/hide playlists.
-- Hidden comment list (probably a new list specifically for comments).
 - Add a whitelist (a list that overrides all other conditions to always show).
 - Limit the number of names displayed in the simple popup block list to 30 entries (too many makes it hard to view).
 - Add an export button for all lists.